ClouDesire/docusaurus/docs/onboarding.md

 * _Value type_: can be:
   * _Gauge_: value can arbitrarily go up and down
   * _Counter_: value always increments
-* _Function to appy_: can be:
+* _Function to apply_: can be:
   * Average value over time
   * Peak value over time

-Additional *custom Funtions* can be specified by the platform administrators.
+Additional *custom Functions* can be specified by the platform administrators.

 #### How to add Custom Metrics